sachithariyathilaka/emr-mobile/README.md

 # EMRMobileApp
-Android App Related to EMR Web App
+Android App Related to EMR Web App - This app can use by doctors & patients